A Romney Churchill Gaffe: A Small But Not a Large Clang

 The only way a man can remain consistent amid changing circumstances is to change with them while preserving the same dominating purpose.

 That was quite true.
-It is important to discern that while he sometimes changed positions on a particular political issue, Churchill did try to maintain his dominating purposes: the opposition to tyranny, the defense of liberty.
+It is important to discern that he sometimes changed positions on a particular political issue.
+But moreover, he did try to maintain his dominating purposes: opposition to tyranny.